Digital banking trends in 2023

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Digital banking encompasses many different banking tools and trends, but one thing is certain between them all: digital banking has been steadily on the rise.
+Digital banking encompasses many different banking tools and trends, but one thing is certain: Digital banking is on the rise.
 Most Americans have used digital banking services in the past year, and more banks are offering new, innovative digital tools, from mobile apps to automated savings features.

-The rise of digital banking has coincided with a decline in the presence of traditional banks, which have faced a loss of 9 percent of all branches across the country in the past four years.
-While traditional banks offer access to branches, digital banks — those only with online and mobile banking services — often provide attractive yields and low (if any) bank fees.
+The rise of digital banking has coincided with a decline in the presence of traditional banks, which have faced a loss of 9 percent of all branches across the country over the past several years.
+While traditional banks offer access to branches, digital banks — those offering only online and mobile banking services — often provide attractive yields and low (if any) bank fees.

 Key statistics on digital banking